LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 <img src="lip-Update_block_schema_and_block_processing/stages.png" width="70%">

 *Figure 1: A schematic depiction of the various stages of a block processing.
 The steps performed in the consensus domain are indicated by blue boxes, while the steps performed in the state-machine domain are indicated by red boxes.
-Within the state-machine domain, the payload processing is indicated by purple boxes.
+Within the state-machine domain, the transactions processing is indicated by purple boxes.
 The network domain is indicated by green boxes.*

 In this section, we describe the various processing stages of a block.
 Note that a genesis block follows different rules specified in the ["Update genesis block schema and processing" LIP][research:genesis-block].